Fire/Disaster Prevention

 Last updated: Apr.
 5, 2018 |

-Another fine action shot, this time of sister aircraft AS365N2 Hamachidori 2 in August 2014
+Another fine action shot, this time of old guard sister aircraft AS365N2 Hamachidori 2

-The first of the Yokohama AW139s comes to the end of its display at the 2014 edition of the New Year
+The first of the Yokohama AW139s bows to the crowd (above) and leaves the stage at the 2014

 Prefectural Disaster Prevention Bureau Aviation Units